dukhanin/kohana-cron/README.markdown

 The included `run.php` should work for most cases, but you are free to call `Cron::run()` in any way you see fit.

+In order to use the logs within the module, you'll have to put $_log var to true

+	protected static $_log = true

+And give an output to your cron job.
+It should look like this:

+	* * * * * /usr/bin/php -f /path/to/kohana/modules/cron/run.php >> log.txt #

 ## Multi-streaming and using groups